jamesdeluk/sifooma/README.md

 ## To do

 - [ ] Backup/restore
+- [ ] Ability to reorder list items
 - [ ] Undo delete/transfer
 - [ ] Quantities
 - [ ] Grouped dates in Food Diary